debezium/debezium-design-documents/DDD-36.md

 But this approach for LogMiner leads to heap pressure from large in-flight transactions and limits throughput by coupling IO bound and CPU bound work together.

 The proposed architecture splits the pipeline into three logical threads, connected by two `ChronicleQueue` instances, both using disk-backed memory-mapped files for inter-thread communication.
-This eliminates heap exhaustion for large transactions while improving throughput, observability, and scalability.
+This eliminates heap exhaustion for large transactions while improving throughput and scalability.

 ## Current Architecture